juliettegondon/zodio/README.md

 # ZODIO

+If there was a Venn Diagram with "Programmers" in one circle, and "People who are deep into astrology" in the other...
+I think I may be the only person in the middle.

-This astrology centric React app uses the API [Aztro](https://aztro.readthedocs.io/en/latest/#) to show users their daily horoscope based on their sign.
+CHECK IT OUT HERE! [https://juliettegondon.github.io/zodio/] This astrology centric React app uses the API [Aztro](https://aztro.readthedocs.io/en/latest/#) to show users their daily horoscope based on their sign.